kanbanyte/sepb/assessments/evaluation.md

 <!-- TOC ignore:true -->
 ### Tools
-A new depth camera is mounted on top of the working space, aiming down to the item tray to guide the movement of the robot arm.
+The ZED2i camera is mounted on top of the working space, aiming down to the item tray to guide the movement of the robot arm.
+The camera must be aligned such that the trays, chips, and cases can be captured effectively.
 Other tools include the items to be assembled, a conveyor belt that delivers a shell, and the robot arm, all of which already exist.

 <!-- TOC ignore:true -->